Indecent exposure in the United States

-In the United States, indecent exposure refers to conduct undertaken in a non-private or (in some jurisdictions) publicly viewable location, which is deemed indecent in nature, such as nudity, masturbation, or sexual intercourse.
+In the United States, indecent exposure refers to conduct undertaken in a public area or (in some places) publicly viewable location, which is deemed inappropriate in nature, such as nudity, masturbation, or sexual intercourse.
 Such activity is often illegal.
 The legal definition in a given location may not specify all activities that would be covered.

 Indecent exposure may also be referred to as "sexual misconduct" or "public lewdness".

 Legal status

 History

-The issue of flashing or indecent exposure can be traced back in the United States as early as the 1870s as demonstrated in this 1874 Sacramento Daily Union article which reads:

-A Shameless Fellow Shot in San Jose San Jose, California December 2d.
-[1874] For several days past, an Italian, who refuses to give his name, has been in the habit of standing on the corner of Fourth and Julian Streets in the city, and making an exposure of his person to school children.
+The issue of flashing or indecent exposure in the United States dates to as early as the 1870s as demonstrated in an article from The Sacramento Daily Union published on December 2, 1874, titled "A Shameless Fellow Shot in San Jose", it documents an Italian man from San Jose, California, who wanted to remain anonymous, that was arrested for public indecency, the article states he was "in the habit of standing on the corner of Fourth and Julian Streets in the city, and making an exposure of his person to school children.
 This morning complaint was made at the police office, and the officers Keane and Vance were detailed to arrest him.
-About 4 o'clock this afternoon, after the officers had arrested him ...
+About 4 o'clock this afternoon, after the officers had arrested him".

-In some areas of the United States of America in the early 1900s, women were expected to wear cumbersome dresses and pantaloon combinations when swimming.
+In some areas of the United States in the early 1900s, women were required to wear cumbersome dresses and pantaloon combinations when swimming.
 In 1907, Annette Kellerman, an Australian swimmer, was arrested on a Boston beach for public indecency for wearing her trademark one-piece swimsuit.
 After a public outcry at the arrest, the style had become generally acceptable by the 1910s.